2331 New Street

 CA L7R 1J4

 Burlington Public Library has long been aware of the importance of preserving the local history of Burlington and its surrounding areas.
-In partnership with the Burlington Historical Society, the library has accumulated various historical materials documenting the area's history and families.
+The library has accumulated various historical materials documenting the area's history and families in partnership with the Burlington Historical Society (BHS).

 By appointment only

 Burlington Public Library has two digital microfilm readers.
 Library users can access the library’s collection of newspapers captured in microform by using the digital readers and saving material as image files to a USB flash drive.